pgrill/guidelines/sass/README.rst

 * Use lowercase with dashes for class name and add an space between the name and the bracket.
 * Use 2 speaces for indentation.
+* Use single quotes.
 * Use lowercase with dashes for filenames.
+* Extend from `%placeholders <http://blog.teamtreehouse.com/extending-placeholder-selectors-with-sass/>`__, never from a class.
+* Don't abuse extend a placeholder in order to avoid side effects.
+* Lines as possible, shorter than 80 characters.
+You can split them into several lines when necessary.
+* Use colors expressed in HSL when possible, then RGB, then hexadecimal.
+* Use media queries inside the selector.
+* Use pseudo-elements '::after' and '::before' if you don't need link a action.
+* Generate source map just for develop propose '/*# sourceMappingURL=screen.css.map */'.
+* Use the flag !default in public libraries to safely override.
+* Don't use the flag !global for root declarations.

 Rule Formatting
 ===============